 Midland’s Open Door operates a community soup kitchen from 12:00 pm to 1:30 pm, Monday through Saturday.
 The soup kitchen provides a hot wholesome meal for our shelter guests and is also open to the public.
 In addition to the noon meal, soup and sandwiches are available for takeout for the guests evening meal.
 There are no formal qualifications for someone to benefit from the soup kitchen meals and all meals are provided at no cost to our guests.

 Midland’s Open Door operates a clothing ministry to provide emergency clothing assistance for men and women.
 Clothing is available for shelter guests 24 hours a day, 365 days a year and to the public for emergency needs.
-In addition, a monthly clothing giveaway for the community is held on the first Saturday of each month at 607 Gordon Street.
+In addition, free monthly clothing assistance is available on the first Saturday of every month from 9am to 12pm at Emmanuel Baptist Church, located at 502 Cherry Street in Midland, MI.

 BRIDGE OF HOPE